storozhukBM/allocator/README.md

     1. Optimization of append to consecutive byte slices where we try to fit allocation in currently available buffer
 1. Code generation - take into account the observability of specified structure
 1. Ooption to clean a underlying arena during clear in Generic allocator
+1. Make sure that Append works on top of "empty" slices